RimuEirnarn/sqlite_database/Features.md

 select COUNT(*) from table
 ```

-#### Crunchy Selection
+`order`: you can change the return order from `asc` and `desc`.

-The result of the select operation is usually a list/tuples of `AttrDict` however, a `crunch` option can be used to 'inverse' it into returning an `AttrDict` where each value are list.
+`squash`: The result of the select operation is usually a list/tuples of `Row` however, a `squash` option can be used to 'inverse' it into returning an `Row` where each value are list.

 ```python
 table.select(squash=True)